 By taking advantage of their weaknesses.
 Their need to believe in something that's unexplainable in order to make their lives more bearable.

 I see it as a strength.
 My life is happier when I believe that.

 See more »

-About halfway through the closing credits a scene is shown where the four horsemen arrive in the desert at a junkyard for old signs from Las Vegas.
-(This is only on the Blu Ray edition) See more »
+About halfway through the closing credits a scene is shown where the four horsemen arrive in the desert at an abandoned, dilapidated amusement park in Las Vegas.
+Appears in both the Blu-Ray Edition and the iTunes Extended Cut.
+See more »

 641 of 965 people found this review helpful.

 Was this review helpful to you?